How are engineers jobless? Engineers aren’t immune to job loss and hardships. There are many factors that can leave engineers without work.

 #7 Lean employment models

-Employers are changing their hiring practices.
-They’re using contractors more and more versus hiring full-time employees.
-Also, they’re outsourcing to cheaper parts of the U.S., and even other countries.
-They’ve made these changes for the following reasons:
+Employers are shaking up their hiring practices.
+They’re opting for contractors instead of full-time employees and outsourcing work to cheaper parts of the U.S., or even other countries.
+Why?
+Well, here’s a few reasons:

-- New state employment laws, lead to increased liability for full-time employees.
+- New state employment laws mean more liability for full-time employees.

 |Reasons for outsourcing||Percentage|